 For approximately 80 years preceding independence, Cyprus was a British colony.
-On independence in 1960 the Constitution of the new Republic provided that the laws previously applicable should remain in force until repealed or amended by new laws of the Republic.
-Since independence, myriad laws have been enacted, and the legal framework has been increasingly aligned with the European acquis communautaire since Cyprus joined the European Union (EU) in 2004.
+When Cyprus became independent in 1960, the Constitution of the new Republic provided that the laws previously applicable should remain in force until repealed or amended by new laws of the Republic.
+Since independence, myriad laws have been enacted, and the legal framework has been increasingly aligned with the European acquis communautaire since Cyprus joined the EU in 2004.
 Nevertheless, English Common Law remains the foundation of the legal system, particularly in relation to commercial matters.